ministryofjustice/security-guidance/docs/mail-check.md

 The service helps public sector email administrators improve and maintain the security of their email domains by preventing spoof email.

-Domains operated by, or on behalf of, MOJ **must** be added to Mail Check under at least the central MOJ Mail Check account.
+Domains operated by, or on behalf of, the Ministry of Justice \(MOJ\) **must** be added to Mail Check under at least the central MOJ Mail Check account.

 ## When to use the service